GRE Vocabulary Building Tips - Learn GRE Words at ease

 The 3 words are:

 Wisdom is the knowledge of an individual, learned from life or of a group, learned collectively.
-For example, the wisdom of Native American communities in coping with their environment is collective wisdom and the wisdom of a saint is individual wisdom.
+For example, the wisdom of Native American communities in coping with their environment is collective wisdom and a saints wisdom is individual wisdom.

-Erudition is academic knowledge.
-For example: Prof. Smith's erudition in Economics makes him a frontrunner for the Nobel Prize.
+Erudition is the extensive academic knowledge that a person has acquired through learning.
+The application might help you understand better, Prof. Smith's erudition in the field of Economics makes him a frontrunner for the Nobel Prize.

-Acumen is knowledge gained through practice of a profession.
-For example: Will, a person of a strong literary acumen, has composed many poems.
+Acumen is the depth of knowledge gained through the practice of a profession.
+This knowledge is usually practical and can be applied.
+For example, Will, a person of a strong literary acumen has composed many poems.

 Now imagine that you get these three words as options in Text Completion or Sentence Equivalence questions.
 If you are not aware of the subtle differences between these words, they would all seem the same to you.
 You will not know which word will suit which context best.
 Only when you know the words well enough, can you distinguish between them and use the right words in the right places.